albertorevel/PushServer/README.md

 To set up your keys file, you must
 1. Change the name to the `serverKeys.json.changeme` file.
 Rename it to `serverKeys.json`.
 2. Change the messages who appears instead of the keys, writing your own keys.
->:warning:Remember to add this file to your `.gitignore` to keep your keys secret.
+>:warning:Remember to add this file to your `.gitignore` file to keep your keys secret.

 ## Launching the server
 Run the server from your project folder using: